varnsen-net/nfl-modeling/docs/modules.md

 Instead of creating bespoke classes that inherit from scikit, we'll rely on the FunctionTransformer to make them compatible with scikit pipelines. https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.FunctionTransformer.html

-The preprocessing function is reserved for model-agnostic transformations that should be done at the start of a pipeline.
+The preprocess function is reserved for model-agnostic transformations that should be done at the start of a pipeline.

 ## src.plot.plot
 Helper functions for plotting model evaluation results.